 2. It proves tricky to distinguish religious from secular reasons.
 For our purposes, we'll assume that a secular reason is a set of claims that does not include among its members any claim that has more or less explicit theistic content, such as the claims that God exists, that the Bible has been inspired by God, or that the Pope accurately represents the divine will.
 A religious reason, by contrast, is a set of claims that does include as a member a claim that has such content.
 Far more complicated is what to make of the concept of a “plausible” or “adequate” secular rationale.
 Advocates of the standard position have articulated widely varying accounts.
 We broach this issue in the next section.

 3. Three clarifying points: first, the DRR has been formulated in importantly different ways.
-In this essay, we consider what we take to be one of its most plausible formulation.
+In this essay, we consider what we take to be one of its most plausible formulations.
 Second, there is conceptual space for the view that coercive legislation requires the support of both religious and secular reasons.
 Since this view goes undefended, we will not explore it.
 Finally, there are correlates of the DRR that apply to occupants of social roles other than being a citizen.
 For example, there are correlates of the DRR that we could formulate for judges, legislators, military officers, and other public servants.
 For simplicity's sake, we focus on its application to citizens.
 That said, some theorists claim that citizens need not adhere to the DRR, or any relevant correlate, by virtue of the fact that their causal contribution to the enactment of coercive state measures is negligible.
 For discussion, see Kevin Vallier, (2014).

 4. To be maximally explicit: we assume that if a citizen believes that she has only a religious rationale for supporting a coercive law, then she also believes that she does not have a plausible secular rationale for supporting that law, which she can offer to other citizens.